ArnoldYSYeung/motion-controlled_beat_sequencer/README.md

 For more information, please visit www.arnoldyeung.com

-If you have any questions or comments, feel free to contact me at: contact@arnoldyeung.com
+If you have any questions or comments, feel free to contact me at contact@arnoldyeung.com